-- (a) The style of the built form must be identified and maintained across the pair or group of buildings. - (b) The existing original style of the subject semi-detached dwelling is to form the basis of additions visible from the street. - (c) The existing roof form is to be maintained forward of the principle ridge line with any addition located forward of the ridgeline to be secondary to the ridge and of lesser height. - (d) The use of an attic room in the existing roof void of a semi-detached dwelling is permitted provided: - (i) Design controls for dormers are met; - (ii) No external balconies are proposed for the attic room; - (iii) The attic room maintains the existing roof form as the dominant aspect of the street frontage; - (iv) New works do not exceed the existing ridge height; and - (v) New works remain cohesive with the existing roof form, pitch and finish. - (e) Alterations to front verandahs are to be minimal and to maintain the existing verandah form, detail and finish and the relationship of the verandah to the front verandah of the adjoining semi-detached dwelling.
+- (a) To protect the street frontage of the pair of semi-detached dwellings, demolition of one semi-detached dwelling of a semi-detached dwelling pair is not supported. - (b) Where demolition of the building is required due to structural inadequacy or the like, the replacement building is to be a semi-detached dwelling and complement the character of its pair. - (c) To protect the street frontage of the pair of semi-detached dwellings, the demolition of one existing semi-detached dwelling must not be carried out for the front 6m of the dwelling, or forward of the roof ridge line (whichever is greater). - (d) The style of the built form must be identified and maintained across the pair or group of buildings. - (e) The existing original style of the subject semi-detached dwelling is to form the basis of additions visible from the street. - (f) The use of an attic room in the existing roof void of a semi-detached dwelling is permitted provided: - (i) Design controls for dormers are met; - (ii) No external balconies are proposed for the attic room; - (iii) The attic room maintains the existing roof form as the dominant aspect of the street frontage; - (iv) New works do not exceed the existing ridge height; and - (v) New works remain cohesive with the existing roof form, pitch and finish.

+(g) Alterations to front verandahs are to be minimal and to maintain the existing verandah form, detail and finish and the relationship of the verandah to the front verandah of the adjoining semi-detached dwelling.